OpenSwitchNOS/openswitch-ops/tests/vlan_test.md

 DUT must be running OpenSwitch OS to execute this test, should be by default configured and in the login or bash-shell context.
 In the other hand workStations must have nmap installed.
 ### Test Result Criteria ###
 #### Test Pass Criteria ####
-VLAN is correctly deleted without affecting the other ones, and traffic is correctly sent.
+Vlans is correctly delete it without affecting the others
 #### Test Fail Criteria ####
-Other VLAN were affected with traffic sent and or target VLAN was not correctly deleted.
+If other vlans are affected

-##  VLAN_removed_from_middle_of_table ##
+##  test_ft_vlan_removed_from_middle_of_table ##
 ### Objective ###
-Verify the functionality of deleting a VLAN and reasigned port to another VLAN.
-The VLAN will be deleted from middle of the VLAN list or the VLAN not with the highest or lowest VID.
-No traffic should pass through other VLANs.
+Verify the functionality of deleting a VLAN and reasigned port to another vlan.
+The Vlan will be deleted from the middle of the VLAN list or the VLAN not with the highest or lowest VID.
+No traffic should pass through other vlans.

 ### Requirements ###
 The requirements for this test case are:

  - OpenSwitch OS
- - Ubuntu or CentOS for workStations with nmap installed
+ - Ubuntu workStations with nmap installed

 ### Setup ###